Middle-High School Air Quality Monitoring

 Engage your students in hands-on inquiry based learning about their environment.
 These innovative, compact monitors allow students to explore carbon dioxide, particulate matter and ozone readings.
 Lessons are applicable for middle and high school students in all areas of science and math.

 Environmental Research Has Students Making their Own Discoveries

 Students are naturally curious about the world around them.
 So why not let that curiosity drive their learning?
 Simple and compact air quality monitors developed by resident Don Triezenberg are doing just that.
 Partnership with the Holland-Hope College Sustainability Institute expands the community relationship of the project.

-Equipped with a CO2 and particulate matter sensor, over 300 middle and high school students in West Michigan have been introduced to science lessons using the monitors.
+Equipped with a CO2 and particulate matter sensor, monitors have introduced science lessons to more than 300 middle and high school students in West Michigan.
 Students are challenged to first discover how the monitors work through experimentation.
 Then, with guidance from their teachers, they design and carry out their own experiments.
 This student-directed learning sparks the interest of the students and allows the teacher to engage the students in a directed discussion of the related science.